ragle/searchlight/assets/docs_markdown.md

 <a name="custom-client-side-behavior"></a>
 #Custom Client Side Behavior
-Currently, there are very few avenues for modifying application specific client side behavior without getting in and hacking framework code in ```lib/client/```.
+Currently, there are very few avenues for modifying application specific client side behavior aside from hacking framework code in ```lib/client/```.
 If you need to add analytics code, or some other JavaScript for your use case, you can add it in ```customizations/public/javascripts/custom.js```.

 This file will be appended to the rest of the client side JavaScript and minified during the [front end build process](#building-the-front-end).